 WCPL have updated the risk assessment, incorporating the WEP in order to contemporise the key environmental risks associated with the Mine.
-WCPL plan to review the risk assessment in 2019 in consideration of resolving the performance and completion criteria in accordance with Condition 36 of the Development Consent (within 6 months of project commencement).
+WCPL completed a review of environmental risks on the 24 September 2020.
+The environmental risk assessment focussed on identifying possible risks and hazards associated with mining, processing and rehabilitation activities during the MOP term.
+Refer to Section 3.1 of the MOP for further information.